cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 ### validation logic

-If the creation of the account is considered valid (the minting policy suceeds) it should result in a single minted asset going to an hard-coded (parametrized) `accountManager` contract.
+If the creation of the account is considered valid (the minting policy suceeds) it should result in a single minted asset going to an address with payment credentials equalst to an hard-coded (parametrized) `accountManager` contract, and stake credentials equals to the stake cretentials of the users (if any).

+This done to facilitate the query of the user's accounts in the offchain.

 The standard doesn't include a specification on the policy in case of burning but it is suggested to always allow for the assets burn.